jtarchie/sqlite-tsdb/README.md

 - Ensure fast writes with no back pressure to event providers.
 - Enable querying of data across time ranges using SQL query, placing importance on consistency and valid data over speed.
+- Have queries load data directly from file storage, rather than requiring local copies.
 - Implement a horizontal scalability approach in order to avoid file collisions.

 ### Sequence Diagram